 “Everyone comes into this world with a dream.”

-- Alternative approach: Use a silent discussion structure to have students respond to each text.
-See this link for detail instructions for activity.
+5. Alternative approach: Use a silent discussion structure to have students respond to each text.
+See this link for detailed instructions for activity.

 This curriculum guide shared with the permission of the Boston Globe Foundation.